 Severe Respiratory Syndrome– Coronavirus 2 (SARS-CoV2) or Coronavirus disease2019 (Covid -19) is presently estimated to have infected more than 3.5 million individuals in India and more than 30 million worldwide.
 The Covid -19 is a great threat to the communities worldwide.
 1

 Currently, there are no approved treatments for COVID-19.
 The management plan is supportive care with supplemental oxygen and mechanical ventilation2.
 Multiple trials are being done across the globe to assess the efficacy of various treatment strategies.
 WHO initiated the SOLIDARITY trial in several countries to compare the effectiveness of the following regimens against COVID-19: Remdesivir, Lopinavir/Ritonavir, Lopinavir/Ritonavir with interferon beta, and hydroxychloroquine3.
 Since the effective vaccine and specific antiviral medicines are under trial, Convalescent plasma (CP) therapy, a classic for Covid-19 by Govt. of India adaptive immunotherapy, has been applied to the prevention and treatment for COVID-19 in the Clinical Management Protocol4.
-Over the past two decades, CP therapy was successfully used in the treatment of SARS, MERS, and 2009 H1N1 pandemic with satisfactory efficacy and safety 5-9.
-US FDA has also recently approved Convalescent Plasma from patients recovered from COVID 19 for the treatment of severe or life threatening COVID-19 infections10.
+Over the past two decades, CP therapy was successfully used in the treatment of SARS, MERS, and the 2009 H1N1 pandemic with satisfactory efficacy and safety 5-9.
+US FDA has also recently approved Convalescent Plasma from patients who recovered from COVID 19 for the treatment of severe or life-threatening COVID-19 infections10.

-In the present study we focused on assessing the usefulness of transfusing convalescent plasma based on the titre of IgG antibodies present in COVID-19 patients.
+In the present study, we focused on assessing the usefulness of transfusing convalescent plasma based on the titre of IgG antibodies present in COVID-19 patients.

 Aim and objectives